fsteff/p2p-base/README.md

 - discovery of peers
 - bridging downtime of peers (e.g. for a chat app)

+### Protocol Multiplexing

+Protocols like [Dat](https://datproject.org) could easily be implemented on top of this.

 ### Port forwarding

-Needs very high trust, dangerous(!)
+Very powerful, but needs very high trust - dangerous(!)